MEET THE THERAPISTS

 If this sounds like you, I’m so glad you’re here & I hope to have the opportunity to work alongside you in your journey home to Self.

-Ryan is a Licensed Clinical Mental Health Counselor Supervisor (#S11818), Certified Clinical Trauma Provider, Certified Intuitive Eating Counselor, EMDRIA Certified Provider, and Nationally Certified Counselor (#628036).
+Ryan is a Licensed Clinical Mental Health Counselor Supervisor (#S11818) in North Carolina and Licensed Professional Counselor (#11815) in South Carolina.
+Additionally, Ryan is able to offer approved EMDRIA consultation hours as an EMDRIA Approved Consultant.
 He earned his undergraduate degree in Psychology (minor Sociology) at James Madison University and his graduate degree in Clinical Mental Health Counseling from North Carolina State University.

 Ryan’s approach to therapy is experiential, insight-oriented, somatic, and focused on providing safe space for depth-work.
-Ryan received certification in Eye Movement Desensitization & Reprocessing (EMDR) through EMDR Institute, Inc. and integrates Internal Family Systems (IFS), and Acceptance & Commitment Therapy (ACT) to best meet client needs.
+Ryan received certification in Eye Movement Desensitization & Reprocessing (EMDR) through EMDR Institute, Inc. and integrates Internal Family Systems (IFS), Somatic Experiencing (SE), and Deep Brain Reorienting (DBR) to best meet client needs.
 For couples counseling, Ryan has received training in Emotionally Focused Therapy (EFT), Intimacy from the Inside Out (IFIO), and utilizes elements of the Gottman Method.
-Additionally, Ryan is beginning the process of supervised consultation to become a Consultant in Training (CIT) through the EMDR Institute, Inc.

 His particular areas of clinical training and experience are trauma, attachment & attachment wounding, relationship concerns, sex therapy, parts work, and intuitive eating.
 Ryan supports all genders & sexual orientations, relationship structures, kinks, and STD/STI statuses.